agilestacks/korral/README.md

 ### Pod level

 - `korral_cluster_pod_cost_per_hour_dollars` - pod cost without cost of attached volumes, split by `name`, `pod_namespace`, `node` tags
-- `korral_cluster_pod_volumes_cost_per_hour_dollars` - pod volumes cost if any, split by `name`, `pod_namespace`, `node` tags
+- `korral_cluster_pod_volumes_cost_per_hour_dollars` - pod volumes cost if any, split by `name`, `pod_namespace`, `node` tags.

-Cost model makes a few arbitrary assumptions:
+The cost model makes a few arbitrary assumptions:

 1. A sum of pod containers `resources.requests` is used to determine pod share of node total cost.
 If no `requests` are available, then `limits` are used, else `{ cpu: '100m', memory: '32Mi' }`.
 RAM cost is 23% of instance cost; this is more or less true for AWS _General Purpose_ instance types.
 Thus the cost will change as pods are rescheduled.
-2. Cost of node volumes that are not Kubernetes volumes are amortized across pods on that particular node.
+2. Cost of node volumes that are not Kubernetes volumes is amortized across pods on that particular node.
 3. Load-balancer cost is spread across namespace pods evenly.
 There should be at least one pod.
 4. Cluster cloud provider cost (if any, EKS $0.10) is spread across all pods.
 5. Only `Running` pods are counted.